Streets of Rage 2: Awards

+Retrospective

-RetrospectiveStreets of Rage 2 has been considered by many to be one of the best games ever made.
+Streets of Rage 2 has been considered by many to be one of the best games ever made.
 In 2004, readers of Retro Gamer magazine voted Streets of Rage 2 as the 64th best retro game of all time, and the staff later included in their top ten lists of Mega Drive, Game Gear, and Nomad games.
-It has also been listed as one of the best games ever made by publications such as Stuff,"100 Best Games Ever", Stuff, February 2014, pp.87–99 and as one of the greatest retro games by sites such as NowGamer and BuzzFeed.
+It has also been listed as one of the best games ever made by publications such as Stuff, and as one of the greatest retro games by sites such as NowGamer and BuzzFeed.

+The upgraded Nintendo 3DS version has also received high acclaim, with Nintendo World Report writing that the "impeccable port combined with the additional features and cool 3D effect make this the definitive version of one of the pinnacles of the genre".

 Music

 The game's soundtrack also received a positive reception for its techno-based chiptune tracks which impressed many gamers and critics at the time, especially due to the audio limitations of the Mega Drive/Genesis console.
 In 1993, Electronic Games listed the first two Streets of Rage games as having some of the best video game music soundtracks they "ever heard" and described Yuzo Koshiro as "just about universally acknowledged as the most gifted composer currently working in the video game field."
 Notably, the boss theme is considered one of the best boss themes in the 16-bit era and of all time.
 The reception for the soundtrack was so high that the game's music composer, Yuzo Koshiro, was invited to nightclubs to DJ the tracks.